Fritzforcode/PyPenguin/BTW.md

 can var "currentValue" be boolean or null too?

-move cloud emoji validation into validator.py from deoptimize/varables_lists.py
+move cloud emoji validation from deoptimize/varables_lists.py into validator.py

 update documentation

 maybe validate json files before reading them

+research bitmapResolution further

+explore other text input fields (if they require a min length of 1)

+maybe hide input when in block-only mode? needs research

+maybe validate:
+- dataFormat
+- extension names
+- layerOrder to be at most 4 - needs research